srinivasch09/Simply-Simple-Notes-Python/docs/running_demo_secure_stage.md

 ## AppSec Engineer Workflow

+1. Display the Project-Level Security Dashboard
+    - Go over different types of sorting
+    - View a vulnerability
+    - Change the status of that vulnerability
+    - Show that the user who changed the status as well as when is recorded.
 1. Display the Group-Level Security Dashboard
     - Go over different types of sorting
     - Examine rate of change
     - Display A-F risk
-1. Display the Project-Level Security Dashboard
-    - Go over different types of sorting
-    - View vulnerability issues dismissed by developer
-    - View created confidential issue

 ## Configuration

 1. Display the [.gitlab-ci.yml](../.gitlab-ci.yml) file.
     - Go into how to add security scanner templates
     - Go over environment variable
+1. Show how to configure security scans with Auto DevOps
-1. Show how to add GitLab managed apps.
+1. Show how to configure security scans using UI